Lemarino95/Push_Swap/README.md

 # Push_Swap
-A sorting algorithm that takes as an argument the @https://www.youtube.com/watch?v=iq7puCxsgHQ stack A formatted as a list of integers.
+A sorting algorithm that takes as an argument the [stack](https://www.youtube.com/watch?v=iq7puCxsgHQ)  A formatted as a list of integers.

 • The program must display the shortest sequence of instructions needed to sort stack A with the smallest number at the top.